Martz/GitDemo/COMMANDS.md

  * cat FILE.md | less
  * cat FILE.md | wc -l is a word count
  * cd .. home directory
- * tab twice will shoe whats in the directory
+ * tab twice will show whats in the directory
  * cd always goes to home directory
  * . will act in the current directory eg code .
  * du disk usage